There’s nothing like a trip to grandma’s house to give you insight into the design trends that dominated the ’80s and ’90s.

 Wallpapering just one wall is fine if you don’t have the confidence to cover the entire room.

-An entire setting of rattan furniture in a living room is giving me an anxiety-inducing flashback too, don’t worry.
+An entire set of rattan furniture in a living room is giving me an anxiety-inducing flashback too, don’t worry.
 The good news is that rattan is indeed back, but it’s being introduced into a space as a feature rather than in every piece of furniture in the room.

 A rattan armchair or two-seater is a great idea in a room with other wooden and fabric furniture in it.
 Think a home office, kids’ room, large hallway or entryway.
 It makes a statement all on its own and is at its best when used sparingly.